The best UK investment platforms for beginners

 However, Dodl is a pared-down offering compared to AJ Bell’s main investment platform, with investment choice limited to seven different investment portfolios, 10 themed investments and 80 popular UK and US shares.

-4. Vanguard – best for simplicity
+4. Vanguard – best platform for simplicity and low costs

 This is a simple, budget service, that charges a low fee of 0.15 per cent a year.
 By only offering investments in 86 Vanguard funds, it’s a reduced product offering compared to other platforms, but Vanguard’s LifeStrategy and Target Retirement Fund (TRF) ranges, are like ready-made portfolios and popular with investors on other platforms too.